Data

 4. Party-System Left-Right Index (v2xpas_economic)

-You can find details in the V-Dem Codebook (v14) pp. 323-329, and download the variables by downloading V-Dem dataset v14 or later versions (there is also an R package “vdemdata” that features these variables along with all other V-Dem variables).
+You can find details in the V-Dem Codebook (v14) pp. 323-329, and download the variables by downloading V-Dem dataset v14 or later versions (there is also an R package “vdemdata” that features these variables along all other V-Dem variables).

 An easy way to merge Party-System Indices!